-Each student receives direct instruction on our school's code of conduct during the first weeks of school.
-Parents are asked each September to read and discuss the section of the planner to ensure that the code of conduct has been reviewed.
-This supports that there is reinforcement of the code of conduct both at home and school.
+Each student receives direct instruction on our school's code of conduct during the first weeks of school and parents are asked each September to read and discuss the section of the planner to ensure that the code of conduct has been reviewed.
+This supports that there is reinforcement of the code of conduct at home.
 At the beginning of each school year expectations are clearly stated through a week of explicit Monty Culture Sessions with the school administration and Team teacher discussions.
 As well, all fieldtrip notices require parents sign indicating their understanding that students are responsible for adhering to the school's code of conduct while on fieldtrips and outings.

-- 1. Community Circles: Our students meet weekly in smaller circle groups to learn a wide range of social communication skills. - 2.
+- 1. Community Circles: Our students will meet weekly in smaller circle groups to learn a wide range of social communication skills. - 2.
 Use of Restorative Practices as a method to help students deal with solving problems. - 3.
-Creation of Class Charters, School and Staff Charters, Technology Charters and other in class based Social Emotional Learning (S.E.L.) activities. - Continuation of a SEL committee with a re-focus on the following priorities: Restorative Practices - 2.
-Monty ROCKS (Respect, Organization, Cooperation, Kindness, and Safety) - 3.
-Community Circles
+Continue to focus on the Rights Respecting School program (UNICEF) with students through school wide activities.
+Organize Class Charters, School and Staff Charters, Technology Charters and other in class based Social Emotional Learning (S.E.L.) activities. - 4.
+Continuation of a SEL committee to discuss, support and monitor our school's progress.